Lauren Sánchez Bezos: Personal life

 Sánchez's first son was born in February 2001.
 His father is former National Football League player Tony Gonzalez.
-In August 2005, she married Patrick Whitesell, a Hollywood agent and founding partner of Endeavor talent agency.
+In August 2005, she married Patrick Whitesell, a Hollywood agent and founding partner of Endeavor Talent Agency.
 Their son was born in 2006, and their daughter was born in 2008.

-In 2018, Sánchez had an affair with businessman and Amazon founder Jeff Bezos, while each were married to other people.
-In January 2019, Bezos and his wife, MacKenzie Scott, released a joint statement that they would seek a divorce, after 25 years together.
-In February 2019, Bezos published allegations that National Enquirer publisher American Media, Inc. had attempted blackmail and extortion in connection with Bezos's relationship with Sánchez.
-In April 2019, the court finalized Bezos's divorce from Scott, and a court granted divorce to Sánchez and Whitesell in October 2019.
-In 2020, the media referred to Sánchez as Bezos' girlfriend.
+In 2018, Sánchez had an affair with businessman and Amazon founder Jeff Bezos, while each was married.
+In January 2019, Bezos and his wife, MacKenzie Scott, released a joint statement that they would seek a divorce, after 25 years of marriage.
+In February 2019, Bezos alleged that National Enquirer publisher American Media, Inc. had attempted blackmail and extortion in connection with Bezos's relationship with Sánchez.

+In April 2019, Bezos's and Scott's divorce was finalized, and in October 2019, Sánchez's and Whitesell's divorce was finalized.
+In 2020, the media started referring to Sánchez as Bezos's girlfriend.

 The couple became engaged in May 2023 and married in Venice on June 27, 2025.
-She became known as Lauren Sánchez Bezos.
+She is now known as Lauren Sánchez Bezos.